-The Polaris in ground pool cleaner Is belt driven, and is able to create maximum traction on the pools surface thanks to its all wheel drive system.
+The Polaris 380 Is belt driven, and is able to create maximum traction on the pools surface thanks to its all-wheel drive system.
 If any issues occur, this system has been know to be cheaper to fix than the Polaris 280’s old school drive shaft mechanism, but many users say it doesn’t have an as long life span.

 The Polaris pool cleaner 380 has a cleaning cycle time of up to 3 hours, and is available in Black Max™ model which looks great in pools with dark bottoms.

 - Large filter bag

 - Cleans all areas of the pool

 - Weight: 14.5 pounds